vipulgupta1011/swapmix/README.md

 ```

 ## Evaluating new model for visual bias
-SwapMix can be used to measure visual bias on any VQA model
+SwapMix can be used to measure visual bias on any VQA model.

 Changes are needed on data loading and testing part.
 The current code iterates over each question indiviually to get predictions for all SwapMix perturbations.